 This will not let the VMware guest VM connect to the host internet during the installation, and that would avoid the Ubuntu VM to download the updates automatically using the internet.

 TIP# If you are opting for an automatic update right now, that would take a long time to finish the installation.

-Once you click finish on the virtual machine wizard, the Ubuntu installation would start automatically, this may take a bit of time.
+Once you click finish on the virtual machine wizard, the Ubuntu installation would start automatically.

-Once completed, and after basic Ubuntu system setup you would be able to see the Desktop of the Ubuntu 19.04
+Once completed, You should be able to see the Ubuntu login screen.

 Remember prior to the installation of Ubuntu VM, we had disabled the internet connection.
 Lets go ahead and enable the internet access to the Ubuntu VM.

 To enable the internet you need to choose NAT interface in VMware workstation.

 On the top of the VM menu, click on VM and settings..